-Drool alert!
-25 mouthwatering bacon recipes you need to try right now
+Celebrate National Bacon Day with 25 mouthwatering bacon recipes

-Gooey and creamy, mac and cheese is perfect on it's own, but add a little bit smoky bacon and you've got a new family-favorite weeknight meal.
+Gooey and creamy, macaroni and cheese is perfect on its own, but add in a little bit smoky bacon and you've got an amazing new meal.

 Now, let's talk hot dogs.
-Add a little mustard and it's a ballpark classic.
+Add a little mustard or relish and it's an instant ballpark classic.
 But wrap it up in a thick slab of bacon and you've got a home run!
-Even brussels sprouts and turkey can be exciting once they're roasted and blanketed with the good stuff.
-Here are 25 mouthwatering recipes that prove everything is better with bacon.

-RELATED: How to slice, prep bacon for crispy perfection (without chopping your fingers)
+Even Brussels sprouts and turkey are much more exciting once they're roasted and blanketed with the crispy and salty stuff.
+For Dec.
+30 which is National Bacon Day (yes, we're aware that there are several holidays devoted to this fantastic food) here are 25 mouthwatering recipes that prove everything is better with bacon.

 Have your family or guests wake up to Al's sweet bacon waffles so they can have the best morning ever!